Iran nuclear deal: Stocks

 Over 15 years, Iran would reduce its stockpile of low-enriched uranium by 97%, from 10,000 kg to 300 kg, and limit enrichment to 3.67%, sufficient for civilian nuclear power and research, but not for weaponry.
 This represented a "major decline" in Iran's nuclear activity.
 Iran had produced stockpiles near 20% (medium-enriched uranium).
 Stocks in excess of 300 kg enriched up to 3.67% would be diluted to 0.7% or sold in return for uranium ore, while uranium enriched to between 5% and 20% was to be fabricated into fuel plates for the Tehran Research Reactor or sold or diluted to 3.67%.
 P5+1 agreed to facilitate commercial contracts.

 After 15 years, all limits on enrichment would be removed, including limits on the type and number of centrifuges, Iran's stocks of enriched uranium, and enrichment sites.
-According to Belfer, at this point Iran could "expand its nuclear program to create more practical overt and covert nuclear weapons options".
+According to Harvard University's Belfer Center for Science and International Affairs, at this point Iran could "expand its nuclear program to create more practical overt and covert nuclear weapons options".